Fernando Rivera-Theurel, MD, MSc

 University of British Columbia

-Malak El-Rayes, M.D.
-FRCP
+Malak El-Rayes, MD FRCP

 Cardiologist, CSSS de Laval